DcentWallet/dcent-web-connector/doc/index.md

 ## 1. INTRODUCTION

-D'CENT Web SDK allows your web application to quickly create an wallet application using D'CENT dongle.`<br>` This guide explains how to install DCENT Web SDK and use the SDK for your web wallet application.
+D'CENT Web SDK allows your web application to quickly create an wallet application using D'CENT dongle.
+This guide explains how to install DCENT Web SDK and use the SDK for your web wallet application.

 ## 2. Architecture